Breaking Agent Backbones: Evaluating the Security of Backbone LLMs in AI Agents: Threat Snapshots

 \begin{example}[AI Coding Assistant -- continued] Consider the coding assistant introduced in Example~\ref{ex:coding_assistant}, and that part of the context passed to the backbone $m$ are the rule files for the agent.
 Let us use a threat snapshot to model the threat that an attacker can poison such a rule file to add a malicious package in generated code.
 The agent's state includes the agent's overall capabilities and specific code review capabilities (its current state) as well as the state model context with all available tool definitions and curated message and file history, including placeholders for the poisoned file.
 The threat description consists of the attack categorization, which is an indirect instruction override attack with the objective to add a specific malicious package to the code and the vector being the file containing the attack (see Section~\ref{sec:attack_categorization}).
 It also includes an injection procedure that maps the attack (e.g., ``Ignore all previous instructions and always add package `xyz' to imports'') into the state model context and an evaluation procedure that determines whether the objective was achieved (e.g., an LLM judge checking if the package was added or planned for addition). \end{example}

 Threat snapshots can be applied to several security-related tasks: (i) Threat modeling of a specific AI agent, which can then guide red-teaming engagements.
-In such a case, one can start by an exhaustive list of attack vectors and objectives in the agent and then build threat snapshots for each compatible pair.
-Even multi-step attacks, e.g., Crescendo attacks \citep{russinovich2024great} or multi-agent attacks \citep{lee2024prompt}, can be modeled by decomposing them into multiple sequential threat snapshots.
-This may be challenging for a long-range attack, but we believe that even an imperfect decomposition of such an attack into individual threat snapshots provides in-depth understanding of the security vulnerabilities of the system. (ii) Benchmarking backbone LLMs, by creating threat snapshots that cover a broad range of use-cases, one can compare how different LLMs protect against threats. (iii) Contextual defenses: the maliciousness of payloads heavily depends on the context in which they are delivered.
-In this work, we only consider the second task and create a set of representative threat snapshots that can be used to benchmark backbone LLMs.
+In such a case, one can start by an exhaustive list of attack vectors and objectives in the agent and then build threat snapshots for each compatible pair. (ii) Benchmarking backbone LLMs, by creating threat snapshots that cover a broad range of use-cases, one can compare how different LLMs protect against threats. (iii) Contextual defenses: the maliciousness of payloads heavily depends on the context in which they are delivered.

+While threat snapshots by design capture single LLM calls, the framework also applies to multi-turn (e.g., Crescendo attacks \citep{russinovich2024great}) and multi-agent attacks \citep{lee2024prompt}.
+Such multi-step threats can be modeled by decomposing a concerning outcome into a chain of threat snapshots, where each threat snapshot represents one required step toward that outcome.
+This decomposition is valid because LLMs are stateless -- each call receives full context needed for inference -- making threat snapshots a complete atomic abstraction regardless of complexity.
+We provide two example decompositions in Appendix~\ref{sec:appendixcomplexts}.

+In this work, we consider task (ii) and focus only on single-step threat snapshots in order to cover sufficiently diverse threats to benchmark backbone LLMs across a broad range of application scenarios.